qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 ![oneassert.png](/attachments/blogposts/2021/tdd/oneassert.png)
 {: class="post-image post-image-50" }

-## Example
+## Example - And, and, and

-Let's look at an example in Java, from some order processing application.
+Let's look at an example in Java, from an order processing application.

 ```java
 public void savesOrderAndNotifiesOwnerIfPaid() {